rupor-github/fb2converter/README.md

 #### NOTE:
 * `fb2mobi.exe` looks for `fb2mobi.toml` in its directory (similarly `fb2epub.exe` looks for `fb2epub.toml`), so any additional customization is easy.
 * __Do not install__ MyHomeLib in either `%ProgramFiles%` or `%ProgramFiles(x86)%` directory - it is bad idea.
 Since for regular user accounts In Windows those places are __write-protected__ you will have difficulties copying converters there and converters will have problems creating conversion logs which are enabled by default.

+### BREAKING CHANGES:

+Starting with version 1.62.0 "Send to Kindle" functionality supported for EPUB files only.
+This reflects current Amazon intention to completely drop MOBI support on backend.
+As the result converter drops "transfer" subcommand, disables sending of MOBI files via e-mail and moves support for this from `fb2mobi` to `fb2epub`.